aldrinfernandes/hashicorp-vault/README.md

 - **Vault**:  1.12.1

 ## Support
-If you facing any issue when following any step please reach out to (Aldrin Fernandes)[aldrin.fernande@tigeranalytics.com].
+If you facing any issue when following any step please reach out to [Aldrin Fernandes](aldrin.fernande@tigeranalytics.com).